-No. Compliance Criteria CH or vendor All Sites Intent and Clarification Summary of Changes - The Certificate Holder or its vendor does not sell product as Fair Trade Certified unless the product and all required production sites have been included in the scope of the Certificate.
-C-Y0 JSA and app NA Clarification: The intent of this criteria is that products sold as Fair Trade Certified have been produced at sites covered by a valid Certificate.
+No. Compliance Criteria CH or vendor All Sites Intent and Clarification Summary of Changes 6.3.1.a The Certificate Holder or its vendor does not sell product as Fair Trade Certified unless the product and all required production sites have been included in the scope of the Certificate.
+C-Y0 NA Clarification: The intent of this criteria is that products sold as Fair Trade Certified have been produced at sites covered by a valid Certificate.
 A valid Certificate means that entities have an active certification status.
 See the Requirements for Certificate Scope Under the Factory Production Standard for details of entities and activities included under the scope of the Certificate.
 Note that a list of sites included in the scope of the Certificate is required in 7.1.2.a.
 Requirements for adding sites to the scope of the Certificate are defined in 7.2.3.d.
-NEW 6.3.2.a [TR-BR 1.1 TR-BR 1.2] Audits (both announced and unannounced) are allowed to proceed unobstructed, and all information necessary to complete the audit is made available to the Conformity Assessment Body.
+NEW - 2: The Certificate Holder and all sites allow Fair Trade Ucope of their Certificate.
+JSA and app roved Conf ormity Assessment Bodies to perform assurance activities 6.3.2.a [TR-BR 1.1 TR-BR 1.2] Audits (both announced and unannounced) are allowed to proceed unobstructed, and all information necessary to complete the audit is made available to the Conformity Assessment Body.
 C-Y0 C-Y0 Clarification: Auditors must be permitted access to any site that is included in the scope of the Certificate, as well as its related records, management, and workers in a timely manner.
 Management does not interfere in the conduct of Fair Trade USA's audits, including the selection of documents, workers chosen by auditors for interviews, and/or by coaching workers.
 6.3.2.b [EM-PTA 1.1] Workers are not penalized for participating or providing information/feedback to auditors.
 C-Y0 C-Y0